What we will do if you report damp or mould

 What is damp?

 Damp is a place where moisture collects but does not have a chance to fully dry out.
 Damp is very common in the UK and is nearly always due to condensation.
 Damp usually builds up in areas where there is not much air movement.
-See our leaflet to find out more about the types and causes of damp (PDF, 554KB).
+See our leaflet keeping your home free from damp and mould (PDF, 1.98MB).

 1. Minimise the amount of moisture in your home.